 - Carrying and loading equipment and materials

-- Aiding technicians as they complete installation, maintenance and repair of HVAC systems
+- Supporting the installation, maintenance and repair of HVAC equipment

 They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.